microsoft/unityplugins/store/index.md

 ```

 ## Sample
-A sample is included in the github repository under Samples/StoreTest folder.
+A sample is included in the [github repository](https://github.com/Microsoft/unityplugins) under Samples/StoreTest folder.
+A Windows Store exported project with the appropriate settings is present in the *Samples/StoreTest/out_win10* folder.